sachasmart/cloudwatch-loki-log-tailscale-function/README.md

 <img width="1661" alt="Screen Shot 2025-06-21 at 11 06 59 PM" src="https://github.com/user-attachments/assets/4d223b28-7c50-47c5-bca2-92b0c56d8e47" />

 ## Build Steps

 !
 TODO !
 In the meantime, take the [container image](https://github.com/sachasmart/cloudwatch-loki-log-tailscale-function/pkgs/container/cloudwatch-loki-log-tailscale-function) and push it to your AWS ECR.

+## Tailscale Configuration

+- Set up a Tailscale account and create a new tailnet
+- Create an Auth Key that is marked as `ephemeral`, so that the devices are removed from your tailnet when they go offline
+  - Not doing this will create a new device in your tailnet for every new Lambda container that spins up.
+    - See [./remove_devices.py](./remove_devices.py) for a script that can help you clean up old devices

 ---